Submitted by guest blogger Kim Rielly

-I’ve always had a slight fear of the water - though I realize it is a necessary evil if I’m going to paddle anywhere.
+I’ve always had a slight fear of the water, though I realize it is a necessary evil if I’m going to paddle anywhere.
 I can swim, yes, but it’s not my best subject.
-Frozen water, is, of course, still a form of water.
+Frozen water is, of course, still a form of water.
 And a healthy fear of water has gotten me this far, so I’m going to retain my cautious approach.

 I grew up on the shores of Lake Champlain.
 My parents had a house right on the lake where the beach in summer became the edge of our skating rink in winter.
-The house also conveniently came with my little sister, who will readily remind me that I enlisted HER to check the integrity of the ice each winter before we ventured out to skate.
+The house also conveniently came with my little sister, who will readily remind me that I enlisted her to check the integrity of the ice each winter before we ventured out to skate.
 She would go out onto the ice slowly, in small increments, brush off any snow, analyze the depth of the cracks she could see, and continue that process until she had secured enough surface for us to skate on.
 Then I’d join her.

-(In hindsight, that probably wasn’t the absolute safest procedure, but it worked out as she’s still here to skate another day.)
+In hindsight, that probably wasn’t the absolute safest procedure, but it worked out as she’s still here to skate another day.

-This winter, my husband Kevin wanted me to try out one of his favorite outdoor winter sports - nordic skating.
+This winter, my husband Kevin wanted me to try out one of his favorite outdoor winter sports - Nordic skating.
 So I gathered my courage and joined him, along with two of his experienced skating friends, for my introduction to a new way to reach human-powered high speeds in winter.

-As it turns out, a healthy fear of water is a good personal trait to have should you pursue the sport of nordic skating.
+As it turns out, a healthy fear of water is a good personal trait to have should you pursue the sport of Nordic skating.

 On a recent Sunday, Kevin had tested a few spots in the Schroon Lake region and on Lake Champlain, and reported in that there were a couple of frozen plates that would likely be skate-ready the following morning.
-I decided this was my winter to try the sport, so I readied myself mentally that night in preparation for the frozen water adventure.
+I decided this was my winter to try the sport, so that night I readied myself mentally in preparation for the frozen water adventure.

 I still own some figure skates, some old used hockey skates, and some in-line roller blades for that matter.
-For nordic skating, though, I didn’t have to buy anything new yet; I just needed my cross country ski boots.
+For Nordic skating, though, I didn’t have to buy anything new yet; I just needed my cross-country ski boots.

-Nordic skating uses boot and binding technology borrowed from skiing.
+Nordic skating uses boot and binding technology borrowed from cross-country skiing.
 The blades, which come in different lengths, have ski bindings attached to them.
-The skater wears their comfortable nordic ski boots and clips into the bindings just like in cross-country skiing.
+The skater wears their comfortable Nordic ski boots and clips into the bindings just like in cross-country skiing.
 The bindings can be traditional 3-pin or some of the backcountry “bar” type bindings such as BC-NNN or even pilot SNS systems used for freestyle skiing (which I call “skate skiing”).
 Kevin has a couple of sets of blades, including a pair that my 3-pin backcountry boots fit.
 Those blades are shorter, 17 inches in length, which was good for my first time out.
 Kevin planned to use his longer, 21 inch blades with the fancy SNS system boots and bindings.